bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/3rd-tdd-iteration/readme.md

           when: "'{{ item }}' not in open_ports.stdout"
         ```

-        The tasks above checks to see if IDM client ports are open
+        The tasks above checks to see if Nexus server ports are open
         in **firewalld**.
     1. cd ../..
     1. Run `molecule verify`.
 The test should fail.
 The test represents
        the **Red** in the **Red, Green, Refactor** iteration of TDD.

-1. **GREEN** --> Add the tasks to open the IDM client ports to the ansible role.
+1. **GREEN** --> Add the tasks to open the Nexus server ports to the ansible role.

     1. cd molecule/default